Body (noun) — all physical parts of a person or animal, including the head, arms, legs, and organs.

 “Body” Word Formation and Description in Context

-Any word in speech does not exist on its own, but reveals its meaning in combination with others.
-That is why we suggest that you familiarize yourself with the most common combinations to better understand the sense of “what does ‘body’ mean?”
+We suggest that you familiarize yourself with the most common combinations to better understand the sense of “what does ‘body’ mean?”

 With adjectives: healthy body strong body naked body fit body